Chevrolet Malibu: First generation (Chevelle Malibu, 1964)

-For 1965, Malibus and other Chevelles received new grilles and revised tail sections and had the exhaust pipes replaced but carried over the same basic styling and bodystyles from 1964.
-The Malibu and Malibu SS models continued as before with the SS featuring a blacked-out grille and special wheelcovers.
-Top engine option was now a 350 hp 327 CID V8.
+For 1965, Malibus and other Chevelles received new grilles and revised tail sections and had the exhaust pipes replaced, but carried over the same basic styling and body styles from 1964.
+The Malibu and Malibu SS models continued as before, with the SS featuring a blacked out grille and special wheel covers.
+The top engine option was now a 350 hp 327 CID V8.
 201 of the 1965 Malibu SS cars got Regular Production Option (RPO) Z16, which include a heavily modified chassis and Chevy's new 375 horsepower 396 cubic inch V8.
 All were hardtops, although rumors persist that one convertible was built.

-The Malibu SS was replaced in 1966 by a new Chevelle SS-396 series that included a big-block 396 CID V8 engine (Canadian market did not receive the SS396 but marketed the former Malibu SS nameplate until January 1967 when it was phased out), heavy duty suspension and other performance equipment.
-Other SS-396 equipment was similar to Malibu Sport Coupes and convertibles including an all-vinyl bench seat.
-Bucket seats and console with floor shift were now optional on the SS and for 1966 with the SS now denoting a car with a big-block engine, the bucket seats became a new option on the regular Malibu Sport Coupe and convertible, upon which any six-cylinder or small-block V8 could be ordered.
+The Malibu SS was replaced in 1966 by a new Chevelle SS-396 series that included a big-block 396 CID V8 engine (the Canadian market did not receive the SS396, but marketed the former Malibu SS nameplate until it was phased out in January 1967), heavy duty suspension and other performance equipment.
+Other SS-396 equipment was similar to Malibu Sport Coupes and convertibles, including an all-vinyl bench seat.
+Bucket seats and console with floor shift were now optional on the SS.
+For 1966, with the SS now denoting a car with a big-block engine, the bucket seats became a new option on the regular Malibu Sport Coupe and convertible, upon which any six-cylinder or small-block V8 could be ordered.
 Also new for 1966 was the Chevelle Malibu four-door Sport Sedan hardtop.
-Styling revisions on all 1966 Chevelles including more rounded styling similar to the full-sized Chevrolets with sail panels and tunneled rear windows featured on two-door hardtop coupes.
+Styling revisions on all 1966 Chevelles included more rounded styling similar to the full-sized Chevrolets with sail panels and tunneled rear windows featured on two-door hardtop coupes.

-For 1967, the same assortment of bodystyles were continued with styling changes similar to all other Chevelles including a new grille and revised tail section with taillights that wrapped around to the side.
+For 1967, the same assortment of body styles were continued with styling changes similar to all other Chevelles, including a new grille and revised tail section with taillights that wrapped around to the side.
 New this year was a Chevelle Malibu Concours station wagon with simulated woodgrain exterior side panel trim.
-Front disc brakes were a new option along with a stereo 8-track tape player.
+Front disc brakes were a new option, along with a stereo 8-track tape player.
 The same assortment of drivetrains carried over from 1966 with the top 327 CID V8 dropped from 350 to 325 hp.